shurik204/map-prepare/README.md

 # map-prepare
 Automatically prepare Mineraft map for release.
 Tested on 1.16 and 1.17.
 Supposedly works on all 1.13+ versions.

-Current state: `kinda works`
+Current state: `works fine`

-**Make sure you have backups for your world before running this program!**
+**Make sure you have backups of your world before running this program!**

 Things it currently does:
 - Delete extra files from world like session.lock, playerdata, stats, advancements, DIM-1, DIM1  folders (Including any other files/folders that shouldn't normally be in the world folder)
-- Remove empty chunks from the world.
-Chunk is considered empty if there are no blocks other than "minecraft:air" and no entities.
+- Remove empty chunks and sections from the world.
+Chunk or section considered empty if there are no blocks other than "minecraft:air" and no entities.
 - Generate tag fix and no vanilla advancement datapacks for required version.
 There is also an option to disable vanilla datapack.
 - Change DataVersion int to current (or specified in config) value everywhere it can find (all storages, region files, structures).
 - Set fancy name for the world, switch gamerules, lock difficulty, enable/disable commands in singleplayer